3 Days in London Itinerary | The Perfect 72 Hours in London

 Trafalgar Square

-Trafalgar Square is a historic square which dates back to the 1800s when the British navy triumphed at the Battle of Trafalgar.
+Trafalgar Square is a historic square that dates back to the 1800s when the British Navy triumphed at the Battle of Trafalgar.

 The square is home to contemporary art and a number of monuments, including the famous lion statues and Nelson’s Column.